ArisChe/hal-nerf/README.md

 ```bash
 ./run.bash --container-name <your_container_name> --cfg-dir $PWD/workspace/cfg_experiment --image-name <your_image_name> --poses-dir $PWD/workspace/colmap_output --ckpt $PWD/workspace/weight.ckpt
 ```
+6)b if you want to reopen the container : sudo docker start <container-name> sudo docker exec -it <container-name> /bin/bash

 7) Now you are inside the container.
 First, prepare the dataset for DFNet training: